revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-24. What is the use of the `String::ValueOf` expression in Java 8?
+24. What is the use of the `String::Value of` expression in Java 8?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)